benjamindburke/Curate/README.md

-# Playlist Perfect
+# Curate

-PlaylistPerfect is a Spotify playlist curation suite extending the Spotify API.
+Curate is a Spotify playlist curation suite extending the Spotify API.

 ## Tech Stack